Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Related Work

 \section{Related Work}

 \textbf{a.
 Long-Form Video Understanding:} Recent work on semantic understanding of long-form movies and TV episodes have used multi-shot scenes as their processing unit.
-For example in MovieNet~\cite{huang2020movienet}, manually annotated multi-shot scenes were used to train various recently proposed models~\cite{carreira2017quo}~\cite{feichtenhofer2019slowfast} to evaluate their performance on multiple tasks related to scene-tagging \textit{e.g.} recognizing places or actions in those scenes.
-In~\cite{Liu_2021_CVPR}, multi-shot clips of movies and TV episodes were categorized into $25$ event-classes for their temporal localization.
-The results in~\cite{Liu_2021_CVPR} show that state-of-the-art event localization models~\cite{xu2020g}~\cite{zeng2019graph} do not perform as well on long-form movie and TV episodes compared to their performance on short-form video datasets like THUMOS14~\cite{THUMOS14}.
+For example in MovieNet~\cite{huang2020movienet}, manually annotated multi-shot scenes were used to train various recently proposed models~\cite{carreira2017quo}~\cite{feichtenhofer2019slowfast} to evaluate their performance on multiple tasks related to scene tagging, \textit{e.g.}, recognizing places or actions in those scenes.
+In~\cite{Liu_2021_CVPR}, multi-shot clips of movies and TV episodes were categorized into $25$ event classes for their temporal localization.
+The results in~\cite{Liu_2021_CVPR} show that state-of-the-art event localization models~\cite{xu2020g}~\cite{zeng2019graph} do not perform as well on long-form movies and TV episodes compared to their performance on short-form video datasets like THUMOS14~\cite{THUMOS14}.
 A long-form video understanding (LVU) dataset was recently proposed in~\cite{Wu_2021_CVPR} with nine different tasks related to semantic understanding of video-clips that were cut-out from full-length movies.
 This work also proposed an object-centric transformer-based video recognition architecture that outperformed SlowFast~\cite{feichtenhofer2019slowfast} and VideoBert~\cite{sun2019videobert} models on their LVU~\cite{Wu_2021_CVPR} dataset.
-To compliment existing datasets focusing on regular everyday activity-categories, we propose a new dataset focusing on video-moderation of sensitive activities including $\mathsf{sex}$, $\mathsf{violence}$, and $\mathsf{drug}$-$\mathsf{use}$, and show how our proposed scene-representation can be applied to recognize these activities.
+To complement existing datasets focusing on regular everyday activity-categories, we collect a new dataset focusing on video moderation of sensitive activities including $\mathsf{sex}$, $\mathsf{violence}$, and $\mathsf{drug}$-$\mathsf{use}$, and show how our scene representation can be applied to recognize these activities.